Distribution of accumulation points of roots for type $(n-1,1)$ Coxeter groups: Introduction

 \subsection{Acknowledgements}

 The authors would like to be grateful to Yohei Komori and Hideki Miyachi for their helpful advices and instructive discussions on Theorem \ref{mein} and also thank Yuriko Umemoto for having useful seminars on Coxeter groups together, which are the origin of this work.
 The authors also would like to express a lot of thanks to Matthew Dyer, Christophe Hohlweg and Vivien Ripoll for giving several helpful comments and fruitful suggestions on this paper.
+The authors also would like to thank to the anonymous referee for a lot of helpful comments.